NeerajTulsani/Movie-Watchlist/README.md

 # Movie-Watchlist
-This is a React based website which stores the movies in watchlist and watched for us to remember.
+This project is bootstraped with Create React App.
+With the help of this project we can store the movies in watchlist and watched sections.
+I used the react hookes, context api and stored  the data in the local storage to easily use it and used an external api to grab the information about the movies.